 ATC has responded to the NERC Alert for Facilities Ratings and is in the final year of a three year assessment program to verify the actual field conditions match design assumptions for line facilities rated 115kV and above.
 Aerial surveys and other engineering analysis means are being used to evaluate line facility ratings.
 Beyond the NERC Alert, ATC is planning to confirm as-built conditions of the 69kV system and the Bulk Electric Facilities not included in the NERC Alert.

 Transmission line facilities categorized to have inadequate condition or poor operational performance history are brought to ATC Planning for consideration.
 Planning may have specific system reliability needs for the line or geographic area.
 If Planning and Asset Management both have drivers for a project, a primary need driver is agreed upon and the project progresses as either a network (Planning driven) or asset renewal (Asset Management driven) project.
 The scope of the Asset Renewal project can vary from complete rebuilds to replacements of problematic components such as poles, cross arms or insulators.
 The extent of renewal driven work may be further impacted by importance of the line to the end customer.
 Net present value (NPV) analysis is used to evaluate various options and determine the least whole life cost means of obtaining the desired reliability.

 Details of the line asset renewal plan are shown in Table AR-1.
-The estimated cost of the plan over the 10 year horizon is $523 million.

 Underground Transmission Line Asset Renewal